-Right off the main street of Higuera in downtown San Luis Obispo (between Broad and Garden streets), a narrow alleyway invites visitors to partake in an unusual rite of San Luis Obispo passage: Already-been-chewed bubblegum graffiti.
+Yet there it stands, a hidden gem tucked away in a small alley right off Higuera Street, between Broad and Garden Streets.
+This narrow alleyway invites visitors to partake in an unusual rite of passage in San Luis Obispo: already-been-chewed bubblegum graffiti.

-For the squeamish, the germophobic, and anyone haunted by the memory of finding gum under their desk at school, consider yourselves fairly warned: the extent of accrued bacteria and filth sticking to the 15-foot-high walls along with the millions of pieces of chewed, spit out, and slimy, grimy strands of multicolored gum, is unknown (and better kept out of mind).
+For the squeamish, the germophobic, and anyone haunted by the memory of finding gum under their desk at school, consider yourselves fairly warned.
+The extent of accrued bacteria sticking to the 15-foot-high walls along with the millions of pieces of chewed and spit out strands of multicolored gum, is unknown but don’t let this deter you.